Zhuhai Jinwan Airport

-Zhuhai airport serves Chinese domestic flights but no international flights.
+The airport currently serves only Chinese domestic flights despite having facilities for international flights.
 The airport hosts the largest airshow in mainland China, the China International Aviation & Aerospace Exhibition.

 History

 The airport began construction in December 1992 and opened in June 1995.
 One year later in 1996, the first China International Aviation & Aerospace Exhibition was hosted at the airport.

-In October 2006, the airport officially began to co-operate with the nearby Hong Kong International Airport, forming the operator company Hong Kong-Zhuhai Airport Management Co.,Ltd.
+In October 2006, the airport officially began to co-operate with the nearby Hong Kong International Airport, forming the operator company Hong Kong-Zhuhai Airport Management Co., Ltd.

+Military use

+Zhuhai Jinwan airport is used by the China Coast Guard as a Coast Guard air station.
+It is also the headquarters of the China Coast Guard's 2nd Aviation Group.

-Future Expansion
+Future expansion

 In September 2017, the CAAC and the government of Guangdong province announced an expansion plan of Zhuhai airport, including expansion of the eastern corridor, the third and fourth floor of the terminal and the western VIP lounge.
 The terminal will be expanded to an area of 122,000 m2.
 The plan started in November 2017 and was completed on February 9 2018.

 A new terminal and a 2600 m runway is also planned.
 The new terminal started construction in November 2019 and is expected to be completed by June 2023.